gith1t/gith1t/README.md

 - 👋 Hi, I’m @gith1t
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Bash Pyton
-- 💞️ I’m looking to collaborate on deploing
+- 💞️ I'm looking to collaborate on deploying
 - 📫 How to reach me www.linkedin.com/in/arsen-kudrya-8a394b88

 <!---